 Donations of appropriate items for the free lending library are encouraged and greatly appreciated.
 Accepted donations for this collection are restricted to leisure reading material, including such genres as fiction, non-fiction, and biography.
 Examples of types of donations not actively encouraged for this area are medical, religious, textbooks, coffee table books.
 Leisure and popular magazines less than 3 months old are also accepted.
-Children's books are accepted; Tucker Medical Library may donate excess children's material to the Morgridge Academy school library on campus.
+Children's books are accepted.
 Books for the Free Lending Library are not cataloged and, as such, bookplates or digital bibliographic notes are not provided for these donations.